dtcenter/MET/docs/Users_Guide/appendixH.rst

 ugrid_max_distance_km
 ---------------------

 For PointStat, this is the distance from each UGRID cell center that PointStat will search outward to collect observations to use for verification.
 The default is 0 km, which by default will use the closest observation to the UGRID cell for verification.
-For GridStat, this is the distance from each UGRID forecast cell center to search for observation grid cells to include when interpolating to the UGRID forecast cell locations.
+For GridStat, this is the distance from each forecast grid point to search for observation grid cells to include when interpolating to the forecast grid point locations.
 Currently, only the nearest point observation or gridded observation cell is used.
+See `Unstructured Grid Limitations`_ for additional details about interpolation when using GridStat.

 ugrid_coordinates_file
 ----------------------